Class GenericSystem

 virtual return_type read(const rclcpp::Time &time, const rclcpp::Duration &period) override

-Read the current state values from the actuator.
+Read the current state values from the hardware.

 The data readings from the physical hardware has to be updated and reflected accordingly in the exported state interfaces.
 That is, the data pointed by the interfaces shall be updated.